santoshrajan/tinix/README.md

     $.ready(callback)

-    $.get(url, success, failure)            // success is called with responseText or
+    $.get(url, success, failure [,overrideMimeType])  // success is called with responseText or JSON object
-                                            // JSON object if JSON response, for all types of request
+                                            // if JSON response.
+Failure is called with the request object.
-                                            // inclusing the ones below
+                                            // This is applicable to post requests also.

     $.post(url, body, contenttype, success, failure)